 You must keep in mind that people are on Facebook to connect with family and friends, and in order to really catch someone’s attention off of their feed and onto your ad, you must display something irresistible.
 Facebook isn’t the first platform someone visits to find deals or where they will visit next.
 It isn’t Google where potential clients are already intending to find a new hairdresser.

 Given this information, you can’t lowball people with 10% off a haircut or any other tiny deal.
-It must be something really good to attract new clientele who will be retained for the long run.
+It must be something really good to attract new clientele who will be retained in the long run.
 If this can’t be done, then Google Ads will be your best bet.

-3. Captivating Ad Copy
+3. Captivating Ad Copy for a Salon

 Even if you have a great offer, the language you use is very important.
 Attention, interest, desire, and action are the four keywords to writing the perfect copy for your ad.